pis7/ece6775-final/README.md

 - `python3 main.py --target vivado --imp opt-area`
 - Results will be in `attention_opt-area.prj`

-Synthesize the agressive optimized implementation:
+Synthesize the aggressive optimized implementation:
-- `python3 main.py --target vivado --imp opt-agressive`
+- `python3 main.py --target vivado --imp opt-aggressive`
-- Results will be in `attention_opt-agressive.prj`
+- Results will be in `attention_opt-aggressive.prj`

 # Catapult